 5 Daily Tasks of Mobile DevOps

-Here are the top 5 tedious things for mobile DevOps – if you don’t rely on sophisticated device farm or have invested in devices to run on a local environment – that should be taken care of every day:
+Here are the top 5 tedious things for mobile DevOps – if you don’t rely on sophisticated device farm for mobile app testing or have invested in devices to run on a local environment – that should be taken care of every day:

 Handling mobile devices can be a cumbersome task.
-Depending on how large an in-house on-premise device lab is, it’s still number one the most important daily check-up target for mobile DevOps.
-This is the top reason why mobile device farms are getting significant popularity among mobile-first companies.
+Depending on how large an in-house on-premise device lab is, it’s still number one the most important daily check-up task for mobile DevOps.
+This is the top reason why the real device cloud is getting significant popularity among mobile-first companies.

-- Set WiFi network.
+- Set a WiFi network.
 Without the network, devices and testing capabilities are limited.

 - Add Google account to devices.
 And a good rule of thumb is to uncheck if auto-sync for the account is enabled.
-If you leave it checked your daily tasks will be quickly all about checking why devices aren’t ready for testing…
+If you leave it checked, your daily DevOps tasks will be quickly all about checking why devices aren’t ready for testing…

 - Keeping Google Play Store relevant.
 It’s actually important and for sure makes your life easier to have the Google Play store updated and device installed with the latest version.
 Otherwise, you’ll start getting notifications and again, the circle of ‘why devices are stuck and my tests are flowing’ will hit your fan.
 Few tips: